Skip to main content

 Dermabrasion for Scar Smoothening

-Dermabrasion is a technique that can help reduce the visibility of superficial scars, commonly those resulting from acne.
+Dermabrasion is a technique that can help reduce the visibility of superficial scars.
 However, it may not effectively address deeper or more complex scars as laser treatment can.
-Dermabrasion is also not as precise as Lasers, so there is a higher risk of worsening a scar with dermabrasion.

 By applying a chemical substance that peels off the top layers of skin, this treatment uncovers smoother skin underneath.
-Although chemical peels can make a difference, they may not deliver the precision or depth of treatment afforded by laser technology.
+Although chemical peels can make a difference, they may not deliver the precision of laser technology.

 Give Your Skin the Best